exercism/v3/languages/go/exercises/concept/comments/.docs/after.md

 ## Package comments

-Package comments should be written directly before a package clause (`package x`) and begin with `Package X ...` like this:
+Package comments should be written directly before a package clause (`package x`) and begin with `Package x ...` like this:

 ```go
 // Package kelvin provides tools to convert temperatures to and from Kelvin.